nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 As the registration of associations in the X-Road governing authority is security-critical, the following measures are applied to increase security by default:

-- The registration request must be submitted to the X-Road governing authority over two channels, or in other words, the registration wish must be expressed through two complementary requests: one request is submitted to the X-Road central server through the security server, the other request is submitted to the X-Road governing authority through means independent of the X-Road (for example, over a digitally signed e-mail).
-This request must be formalized in the central server by the central server administrator.
+- The registration request must be submitted to the X-Road central server through the security server.
-  - Security server owner change request is an exception - it is enough to submit one request through security server and the complementary request is generated automatically.
 Manual approval is still required by default.
 - The association must be approved by the X-Road governing authority.

 There are three types of registration requests: